Full Guide: NO SUCH PARTITION error in Windows 10

 Solution 9 – Check for hardware problems

 NO SUCH PARTITION error can be caused due to a faulty hard drive or some other hardware error, so if you’re having this problem be sure to check if your hard drive is properly connected.
 Number of users reported that connecting the hard drive to a different port on motherboard fixed the problem for them, so you might want to try that.
-We recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as hardware failure, but also file loss and malware.

 If that doesn’t help, you might have to check if other hardware components are working correctly.